mgrojo/ada-mode/README.txt

 verify the following in progs/arm_texi.adb:

     Index_Clause  section number corresponding to index
-        not clear how to find the new one
+    to find the new one:
+        generate arm<version>.texinfo
+        move to end of file
+        search backward for "@section ...
+Index"; '...' is the index number

     Z::         no entries for Z?
         look near end of arm<version>.texinfo